 Generators are commonly used for aquifer pump tests located in isolated areas.
 A generator of sufficient size for the pump will be used.
 The pump and generator system will be set up by the driller or an electrician familiar with the voltage and horsepower requirements of the pump.
 The technical personnel who will be supervising the test will be familiar with the starting, re-fueling, and shutting down of the generator.
+If at all possible, the generator will be refueled and maintained during the test without shutting off the pump.
+Appropriate safety precautions will be taken during refueling and maintenance.

-6. Transducers which are compatible with the water depths and expected ranges of water level declines will be installed in the pumping well and observation wells.
+6. Transducers that are compatible with the water depths and expected ranges of water level declines will be installed in the pumping well and observation wells.